-I remember going to a wedding after having G, and they didn’t have a dairy-free option for the meal.
+I remember going to a wedding after my first baby, and they didn’t have a dairy-free option for the meal.
 I was a hungry, overtired, breastfeeding mom – it was a scary situation.

-It is essential to have snacks readily available when dairy-free options aren’t available or when hunger pangs strike.
+It is essential to have snacks on hand when dairy-free options aren’t available or when hunger pangs strike.
 The more prepared you are, the less likely you will cheat and fall back on your progress.